Christmas With Malcolm X and Jesus

 Malcolm X understood this and lived this near the end of his life.
 His autobiography (published in 1965) has sold 6 million copies worldwide and it’s an excellent book.
 It’s much more moving than Manning Marable´s book because, in his autobiography Malcolm X’s voice comes through much clearer, but Marable’s Malcolm is the work of a historian and this has a different kind of value.
 (Marable, who died earlier this year, was a renowned historian, author and professor of public affairs, history and African-American Studies at Columbia University.)

 It’s quite interesting how after his assassination Malcolm X became a perfectly acceptable social and historical figure, though he was deeply hated by many when he was alive.
 Betty Shabazz, Malcolm X’s wife, was even invited to a Richard Nixon´s, re-election fundraising gala.
 Many have said that Malcolm X’s full assimilation into popular and acceptable mainstream U.S. culture was marked when, in 1999, the U.S. government celebrated the release of the official Malcolm X postage stamp.
-One can only imagine what former F.B.I. director, J. Edgar Hoover—who irately ordered Malcolm’s destruction and his famous “Do something about Malcolm X” internal F.B.I. wire—would think of this.
+One can only imagine what former F.B.I. director, J. Edgar Hoover—who irately ordered Malcolm’s destruction with his famous “Do something about Malcolm X” internal F.B.I. wire—would think of this.

 What do I get from this book and the overall story of Malcolm X?
 Malcolm was a hustler, gangster, dope man, drug dealer.
 In the violent and vicious hell of prison he went through a powerful life-changing transformation.
 This started when he met another prisoner—a self-taught intellectual—who challenged Malcolm to learn, grow, and expand his mind and elevate his Consciousness.
 Most of this growth was done on his own and always without the help of—and many times in opposition to—prison authorities.
 Prison destroys most people, but Malcolm only flourished and began what Marable rightly calls, “A Life Of Reinvention.”